MathieuNls/bianca/bianca.md

 Moreover, Openhab and its dependencies are  alone in the green cluster.
 In other words, the only project against which BIANCA could have checked for matching defects is Openhab itself.
 BIANCA was able to detect 2/28 bugs for Openhab.
-We believe that if we had other home-automation projects in our datasets (such as _HomeAutomation_ a component based for smart home systems [@Seinturier2012]) then we would have achieved a better F$_1$-measure.
+We believe that if we had other home-automation projects in our dataset (such as _HomeAutomation_ a component based for smart home systems [@Seinturier2012]) then we would have achieved a better F$_1$-measure.

 ### Che by Eclipse (F$_1$-measure = 10.05%)

 Eclipse Che is part of the Eclipse IDE ttha provides development support for a wide range of programming languages such as C, C++, Java and others.
 Despite the fact that the Che project has a decent amount of defect-commits (169) and that it is in the blue cluster (dominated by Apache,) BIANCA was only able to detect 9 _risky_ commits.
-After manual analysis of the 169 defect-commit, we were not able to draw any conclusion on why we were not able to achieve better performances.
+After manual analysis of the 169 defect-commits, we were not able to draw any conclusion on why we were not able to achieve better performance.
 We can only assume that Eclipse's developers are particularly careful on how they use their dependencies and the quality of their code in general.
-Only 2% of their commits introduce new defects (169/7818).
+Only 2% (169/7,818) of their commits introduce new defects.

 ### Annotations by Excilys (F$_1$-measure = 3.13%)

 The last project we analysed manually is Annotations by Excilys.
 Very much like Openhab by Openhab, it provides a very particular set of features, which consist of Java annotations for Android projects.
 We do not have any other project  related to Java annotations or the Android ecosystem at large.
-This was caused BIANCA to performs poorly.
+This caused BIANCA to perform poorly.

-Our interpretation of the manual analysis of the best and worst performing projects is that BIANCA performs best when the computed repository clusters contains at least one other project that is similar in terms of features, domain or intent in addition to the dependencies betweenness.
+Our interpretation of the manual analysis of the best and worst performing projects is that BIANCA performs best when applied to clusters that contain projects that are similar in terms of features, domain or intent.
+These projects tend to be interconnected through dependencies.
+In the future, we intend to study the correlation between the cluster betweenness measure and the performance of BIANCA.

-# Threats to validity {#sec:threats}
+# Threats to Validity {#sec:threats}

 The selection of target systems is one of the common threats to validity for approaches aiming to improve the analysis of software systems.
 It is possible that the selected programs share common properties that we are not aware of and therefore, invalidate our results.